Federal Court FAQ

-Pursuant to section 12 of the Federal Courts Act, prothonotaries are appointed by the Governor in Council from among barristers or advocates at the Bar of any province.
+Pursuant to section 12 of the Federal Courts Act, associate judges are appointed by the Governor in Council from among barristers or advocates at the Bar of any province.

-If you have a complaint about the conduct of a Federal Court Prothonotary, you should write to the Chief Justice of the Federal Court, Ottawa, Ontario K1A 0H9, fax (613) 943-0354 providing the details of the conduct which is of concern to you.
+If you have a complaint about the conduct of a Federal Court Judge or Associate Judge, you should submit your complaint to the Canadian Judicial Council (Filing a complaint (cjc-ccm.ca)) with details of the conduct which is of concern to you.

 Some of the speeches by Federal Court judges are available at Speeches.